iamsudip/vid2mp3/README.md

 Installation
 ------------

-Now it is a stable release so if you want to install it in your system it requires su/superuser access.
+Now it is an early release so if you want to install it in your system it requires su/superuser access.

 To install the script do this